 This collection of briefs will be of interest to policymakers at all orders of government, analysts in the private and public sectors, as well as to practitioners, including service-providers and community organizations.

 Perhaps the most resounding lesson from the pandemic and our effort to understand and respond to it, is the need to mainstream analysis and advice that takes account of differences by gender, race, income, disability status and more.
 Attention to gender differences, and differences of experience within a gender, has proven critical to understanding risk and capabilities.
 In the post-COVID phase, that GBA+ perspective can and must be embedded in how Canada, across the public, private and voluntary sectors, plans for and implements the recovery from the COVID pandemic and recession.

-The Policy Briefing is scheduled for publication in the fall of 2021.
+The Policy Briefing is scheduled for publication in the winter of 2021.

 LGBTQI2S CommunitiesMonday, November 15 13:00 - 14:00

-This panel will discuss how those in the 2SLGBTQI have experienced even higher rates of job loss and risks to their mental and physical health.
+This panel will discuss how those in the LGBTQI2S have experienced even higher rates of job loss and risks to their mental and physical health.